Adventure Base Ski Offering - Adventure Base

 Ski Ability & Experience

-- Comfortable skiing off-piste in uncontrolled alpine terrain
+• Comfortable skiing off-piste in varied alpine terrain

 Physical Fitness & Endurance

-- Capable of a full day in cold, snowy environments
+• Capable of spending a full day exercising outside, going uphill and downhill in cold, snowy environments

-- Able to ski both uphill and downhill while carrying gear
+• Able to comfortably ski both uphill and downhill while carrying a heavy backpack

 Intent:

-To make sure you have the basic skills, safety awareness, and stamina needed for multi-day ski touring.
-This helps to screen for those not ready for the technical or physical demands of the trip.
+These requirements are here to make sure you have the basic skills, safety awareness, and stamina needed for multi-day ski touring.
+This helps to warn those who may not be ready for the physical demands of ski-touring.

 So, which is right?

-If you have never toured before or want to make sure your foundation is solid — start with the Intro to Ski Touring trip.
-You’ll learn all the essentials in a relaxed environment without needing to commit to hut life just yet.
+If you have never ski-toured before or want to make sure your foundation is solid — start with the Intro to Ski Touring trip.
+You’ll learn all the essentials in a relaxed environment without needing to commit to more challenging and technical terrain just yet.

-If you’ve already got the basics of ski touring and are itching for a bit more adventure, the Intermediate Hut Tour is the perfect step forward.
-It bridges the gap between intro touring and our full hut-to-hut adventures.
+If you have already gained the basics of ski touring and are itching for a bit more adventure, the Intermediate Hut Tour is the perfect step forward.
+It bridges the gap between intro ski-touring and our multi-day hut-to-hut ski-touring adventures like the Skiers Haute Route.

 How Do Our Classic Ski Tours Compare?